anhnt160190/blog/src/content/post-2.md

 ## Pubsub Architecture
 ![redis pubsub architecture](../images/redis-pubsub-architecture.png)

 The above image is Redis Pubsub Architecture.
-We have Sender and Receiver are client which connect to Redis Server.
-Receiver will subcribe one Topic.
-Sender publish message to Topic, Receiver will receive this message.
+We have Sender and Receiver.
+They are client which connect to Redis Server.
+When Receiver subcribe one Topic then Sender publish message to Topic, Receiver will receive this message.

 ## Example